 Greek style souvlaki with homemade tzatziki

 In short Souvlaki, plural souvlakia, is a popular Greek fast food (street food) made of small pieces of meat and sometimes vegetables grilled on a skewer.
 It is usually eaten straight off the skewer while still hot.
 These Greekstyle kabobs are marinated in a herby marinade with oregano garlic, lemon, olive oil and seasonings.
 So simple, but amazingly flavorful.
 Nothing beats the smell of a hot grill going with either meat or veggies on it.
 You can smell it wafting in the air a mile away.
 Souvlaki comes from the word Souvla which means “spit” or “skewer” in Greek — the rod on which meat is roasted.).
 Appropriately since souvlaki or also commonly known as kalamaki, is meat or veggies grilled on skewers.
-The most common meat used is pork, but chicken, beef and lamb also make the cut.
+The most common meat used in souvlakia or kalamakia is pork, but chicken, beef and lamb also make the cut.
 Regardless of the meat, although for souvlaki I’m totally partial to pork, it’s the marinade that really makes these little guys irresistible!
-It’s full of garlic and lots of lemon and oregano!
-Totally essential, at least I think, is for you to marinade the meat overnight.
-I just find that gives the meat time to soak in all that flavour and when it comes to the pork it tenderises it a bit too.
+For the most flavourful souvlaki I like to marinade the meat overnight.
+It allows ample time for the meat to soak in all the flavour and when it comes to the pork it tenderises it a bit too.
 The lemon and vinegar almost act like a brining liquid which helps make the pork a little more tender and juicy.
 Of course you’re not using even close to the amount of salt you would in a brining liquid but it still does the job.

 Once they are grilled to perfection you give them a good dowsing of lemon juice and a sprinkle of sea salt and they are ready to plate or put into pita/flat bread with the usual suspects — some chopped tomatoes, onions as pictured.
 Some other popular toppings included chopped lettuce, feta and french fries.
-But would also be elevated and awesome with some grilled red peppers or eggplant too!
+I also love them loaded with some grilled red peppers or eggplant too!
 Yum!
 Of course you cannot have souvlaki with out tzatziki — basically what Greeks use to fend off close talkers.
 Hehe!
 Yes beware and be warned you will have some pretty pungent garlic breathe going on after eating even just a little bit of it.
 But so worth it!
 I’m so partial to it and also take it so for granted in a way!!
 It’s a fabulous almost refreshing sauce which adds so much to grilled meats.
 I love it with Greek style rice too and just about anything really!
 It’s the raita of the Greek world.

 Makes approx 8-10 skewers